metrafonic/Bobcat300-DebianMinimalDocker/README.md

 Currently only tested on the `G285`

 Uses the following docker images:
 - `rakwireless/udp-packet-forwarder:latest` - Stable packet forwarder.
-I had issues with other images
+I had issues with other images including the one provided by sicXnull.
+The CPU usage of this one is also half as much - good for solar deployments.
 - `quay.io/team-helium/miner:gateway-latest` - Official gateway image

 ### Credits: